LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 * We strip down the contents of the `addEventListener()` for the `trigger` button, we just need the one magic method `.showModal()`
 * We strip out the contents of the `addEventListener()` for the `close` button, we just want the `.close()` method

 In its most basic form, that is it.
 Of course, we may want to add light dismiss for clicking outside on the `::backdrop`, another nice freebie we get with the `<dialog>` is we already have dismiss on <kbd>Esc</kbd> press, which we also got for free.
-Perhaps there are cases where we may want to remove that functionality, if it were say a cookies dialog where an action is required, we could use the `preventDefault()` method on the `keydown` event for <kbd>Esc</kbd>, but we should only prevent that behaviour when a user must do something in the actual dialog.
+Perhaps there are cases where we may want to remove that functionality, if it were say a re-authentication dialog where an action is required, we could use the `preventDefault()` method on the `keydown` event for <kbd>Esc</kbd>, but we should only prevent that behaviour when a user absolutely must do something in the actual dialog.

-We also get quite a bit of CSS for free, from the browser's internal stylesheets, our dialog is conveniently positioned centrally on the screen for us and it will appear on the very top layer., not only that, it "shows" and "hides" too, albeit, with no transition etc.
+We also get quite a bit of CSS for free from the browser's internal stylesheets, our dialog is conveniently positioned centrally on the screen for us and it will appear on the very top layer., not only that, it "shows" and "hides" too, albeit, with no transition etc.

 Just like the `inert` attribute, this is relatively new-ish, so older browsers won't get all of the goodness that comes for free, I haven't tested on older browsers, I guess anything that predates Scott's article will degrade in functionality and the further back you go, the closer you are to the point where it simply does nothing at all.
-But, that's a task I'm sure you can address with some polyfill or other.
+But, we can of course find a way of detecting features and what now and provide an alternative when `<dialog>` is unsupported.

 ## Revisiting non-modal dialogs

 As I stated earlier, we can also use the `<dialog>` element on non-modal dialogs, we just need to use the `.show()` method, as opposed to `.showModal()`.
 I've not really had much of a play with the non-modal variant until now and I've discovered some behaviours I was not aware of:

 * It cannot be dismissed with <kbd>Esc</kbd>, so if that functionality were necessary for a non-modal dialog, it would have to be scripted manually
-* The non-dialog variant is centred horizontally, but not vertically using the browser's default styles, it would likely be required to position this manually in most cases
+* The non-dialog variant is centred horizontally, but not vertically using the browser's default styles, it would likely be required to position this manually in most cases, but I guess this would be pretty much impossible for the browser to guess correctly

 ## CodePen examples